clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

 =========================

 #.
 With the current free space highlighted in the :command:`cgdisk` utility,
-   you can either select the :guilabel:`[ New ]` and press :kbd:`Enter` or just press the :kbd:`N` key to begin the process of defining a new partition.
+   you can either select the :guilabel:`[ New ]` button and press :kbd:`Enter` or press the :kbd:`N` key to begin the process of defining a new partition.

    You will be prompted to enter the first sector.
 Press the :kbd:`Enter` key